 Upon graduation in 1986, Pete started job hunting, sending out many resumes and participating in a number of interviews.
 Although most of his classmates received job offers, Pete did not.
 He was disheartened.
 Some part-time employment was forthcoming through members of his church.
 However, it was less than satisfying because he wanted to do more, to be all that he could be, and to contribute more to society.
 What could he do?

 Friends and family worked together to get Pete into a three wheeled recumbent bike.
 It was a godsend.
 He told his pastor that for the first time he could keep up with his peers!
+(Click here to see a video of Pete riding his first recumbent bike).
 It provided the impetus for an idea: Pete would ride to collect money for cerebral palsy research.
 The Elks Clubs of Ohio were of great help for the initial attempt.
 He rode 1,001 miles around the edges of Ohio and was able to collect $10,000, which was contributed to Northeast Ohio Universities College of Medicine for research there.

 Pete developed a grander notion: he would ride across the USA and collect $1,000,000!
 With that in mind, he founded the Pedal with Pete Foundation in 1993 and the requisite 501 c (3) (non-profit) status was obtained.
 From 1993 to 1995, Pete worked to get the logistics in order.
 The logistics turned out to be overwhelming.
 The ride was not going to happen.